orm011/wikivandalism/README.md

     sudo pip install redis requests

 ## To add a feature
-Create a file feature_name.py, containing a function which returns a numeric value (ex: see user_empty_comment_ratio.py)
+Create a file feature_name.py, containing a function which takes info in a dictionary, and returns a numeric value (ex: see edited_article_user_num_edits.py)

-    def feature_name(username):

-Or if you need more than just username, start the name with 'edit' and you'll get a dictionary (ex: see edited_article_user_num_edits.py)

     def edit_feature_name(editinfo):